5 Days in San Juan, Puerto Rico: A San Juan Itinerary You Can Use!

 For lunch with a view, head to La Vergüenza, not far from Castillo San Cristóbal.
 With a rooftop terrace and drink specials throughout the day, this spot is touristy but still good, and the ocean breezes are nice.

-Drink at La Vergüenza
+Passion fruit mojito at La Vergüenza

-A passionfruit mojito at La Vergüenza
+A passion fruit mojito at La Vergüenza

 If you want to pair your lunch with a cup of Puerto Rican coffee instead, head to Cuatro Sombras, which is a trendy cafe in the heart of Old San Juan.